Admission

 Course Request

-Students can view their own course schedule, locations, and times, view their student account, register for WU housing, or make enrollment changes on WebSTAC.
-Exchange students are provided with a Washington University student identification number and password prior to arrival, allowing them to access WebSTAC.
+Students can view their course schedule, locations, and times, view their student account, register for WashU housing, or make enrollment changes in Workday.
+Exchange students are provided with a Washington University student identification number and password before arrival, allowing them to access Workday.